 Birmingham is a city within the United Kingdom that has around 56 kilometers (35 miles) of canals throughout it that are enjoyed by many.
 Travelers can leisurely walk or bike along the waterways or enjoy a canal cruise to see a vast portion of this city.

-Bruges, Belgium is not too far from Amsterdam, and it is sometimes also referred to as the Venice of the North.
-The various canals throughout Bruges were constructed to allow transportation of goods into the port, just like Amsterdam.
+Bruges, Belgium, is not too far from Amsterdam, and it is sometimes also referred to as the Venice of the North.
+The various canals throughout Bruges were constructed to allow the transportation of goods into the port, just like Amsterdam.

 Copenhagen is known for its picturesque waterways and vibrant buildings that line them.
 Nyhavn is the most well-known canal district here.
 Canal cruises are widely popular in Copenhagen, and they are one of the very best ways to see this unreal city.

 The city of Hamburg, Germany, has 22 winding canals throughout it, and well over 2,000 bridges!
 It has been calculated that Hamburg happens to have the highest number of bridges out of any other city in all of Europe.

 Saint Petersburg, Russia:

 Saint Petersburg, Russia, is often called the Paris of the East, but it does have an impressive 70 canals and rivers that crisscross this remarkable city, as well as about 400 bridges that allow for easy transport over these waterways.
 Some parts of this city are only reachable by boat, too.